 • Preheat the oven to 200 C (400 F).

 • In a large bowl, combine together the meat, onion, coriander, parsley, mint, paprika, cumin, salt, black pepper and cayenne pepper.
 Use your hands or a large spoon to incorporate the meat, the onion, the herbs and the spices together.

 • Warm up a large pan over medium heat and melt ½ tablespoon butter.
 Add in the kefta and cook until the meat is brown, breaking up the meat with a wooden spoon.
 This will take about 7 minutes.
 Throw in the Swiss chard and mix with the kefta.
 Cover with a lid and leave until the Swiss chard is tender, about 7 minutes.
 Add the flour and stir to combine.
 Then, add the milk and cook stirring until thickened.
 Reduce the heat to low and simmer for 5 minutes.
 Taste and adjust the seasoning with salt if necessary.
 Set aside.

 • Unroll your pastry dough on a floured worktop and carefully place it inside your pie dish or dishes.
 Tuck the dough in with your fingers inside the dish and use a rolling pin to trim the extra dough.
-If you make small quiches press the remains of the dough back together, flatten the dough with a rolling-pin and use it to make more quiches if need be.
+If you make small quiches press the remains of the dough back together, flatten the dough with a rolling-pin and use it to make more quiches.
 Fill the pie dish or dishes with the kefta and Swiss chard mixture and place in the warm oven for 30 to 35 minutes until the pastry is golden and fully cooked.

 • Meanwhile, prepare the goat cheese and harissa sauce.
 Place all the sauce ingredients in a food processor and run until smooth.
-If you’d like a runnier sauce add more milk.
+If you’d like a runnier sauce, add more milk.

 • Serve warm with the goat cheese and harissa sauce and a green salad.